The First Motivation Core Drive of Octalysis Gamification

 Most games start with a narrative that gives the player some context about WHY she should play the game.
 Many of them are related to saving the world, a princess, solving a case, or even just helping a dragon or crocodile take a bath.

 So why don’t we use narrative to give people content in other things?

-Even though the action is disconnected from the narrative, just having them believe a magical meaning inspires the kids to exercise more because now they are motivated by their own imaginations.
+Even though the action itself is disconnected from the narrative, just having them make-believe a magical meaning inspires the kids to exercise more because now they are motivated by their own imaginations.

 Zamzee shows that kids who participate in these imaginary missions move 54% more than kids who don’t.

 If you can incorporate a world mission into your offerings, you can gain even more buy-in during the on-boarding process.
 The way this works is to tie the actions you want people to take to something that will make the world a better place.